eye-division/lucytennyson-yoga/classes.md

 ---

 #### Classes run through July and end on Wednesday 2nd August.
-Autumn term starts Monday September 4th.
-I will be launching a new Wednesday evening class at Larkmead School at 7.30pm, please email me if you are interested in joining this new class (beginners/new students/returners, all welcome).
+Autumn term starts Monday September 11th.
+I will be launching a new Wednesday evening class at Larkmead School at 7.30pm, please email me if you are interested in joining this new class (beginners/very stiff/returners, and anyone interested in trying yoga..... &nbsp;all welcome).

 #### **MONDAY**